Holy Cross Crusaders football: Boston College rivalry

 In 1896, Holy Cross and Boston College played the first football game between the two schools, starting the Boston College–Holy Cross football rivalry.
 For much of the early to mid 20th century, BC and The Cross drew some of New England's largest sports crowds.
 To accommodate larger crowds, the Holy Cross game was routinely held at a large venue in Boston, with the 1916 matchup taking place at the newly constructed Fenway Park.
 A record 54,000 attended the 1922 game at Braves Field, home of the Boston Braves baseball team.
 On November 28, 1942, Holy Cross beat BC in a huge upset 55–12.
 The game is still the most famous between the two foes, not only for its result (which spoiled BC's undefeated season) but also its aftermath.
 The Eagles had booked their victory party that night at the popular Cocoanut Grove nightclub in Boston, but canceled after the loss.
 As a result, the BC team was absent when the club caught fire, killing nearly 500.

 But fortune did not always favor the Crusaders, and the series was suspended in 1986 after BC had won 17 games over a 20-year span.
 After an over three-decade hiatus, the series resumed in 2018 as Holy Cross traveled to Chestnut Hill to take on Boston College.
-A rematch is scheduled for 2023.
+A rematch was held in 2023, which BC won 31–28.

 1946 Orange Bowl

-In 1945 Holy Cross brought its best team in school history to the Orange Bowl only to feel the heartbreak it had given BC three years earlier.
-On January 1, 1946, Holy Cross lost a heartbreaker to the University of Miami in its only bowl appearance.
+In 1945, Holy Cross brought its best team in school history to the Orange Bowl.
+On January 1, 1946, Holy Cross lost to the University of Miami in its only bowl appearance.
 With the score tied 6–6 and only seconds remaining in regulation, Holy Cross was intercepted by Miami's Al Hudson, who ran the ball 89 yards for a touchdown.
 The final score was 13–6.